Thermodynamics of Hamiltonian anyons with applications to quantum heat engines: Quantum engines based on symmetry control

-Figure \ref{fig:otto_performance} compares the efficiency, $\eta$, and power density, $W_\mathrm{cyc} / N$, between bosonic, fermionic and Hamiltonian anyon mediums for a fast-switching Otto engine.
-Unlike the statistical anyons in \cite{myers_21}, whose performance interpolates between that of bosons and fermions, Hamiltonian anyons surpass both bosonic and fermionic working substances.
-The advantage can be directly attributed to the transition in particle statistics throughout the cycle, the effect of which becomes more pronounced as the number of particles of the working medium increases.
+Figure \ref{fig:otto_performance} compares power density, $W_\mathrm{cyc} / N$, between bosonic, fermionic and Hamiltonian anyon mediums for a fast-switching Otto engine.
+Unlike the statistical anyons in \cite{myers_21}, whose thermal properties interpolate between those of bosons and fermions, Hamiltonian anyons surpass both bosonic and fermionic working substances.
+The advantage can be directly attributed to the transition in particle statistics throughout the cycle, the effect of which becomes more pronounced as the number of particles of the working medium increases \footnote{While $W_\mathrm{cyc}$ does increase with $N$ for fermions and bosons, it tends to a limit extremely quickly, leading to the impression of a fixed value in Fig.\eqref{fig:otto_performance}.}.